CodeExcavator/c-sharp-examples/README.md

 # c-sharp-examples
-This is a WinForms project that will be used as a showcase for all the blogposts at [CodeExcavator](https://codeexcavator.com) regarding.
+This is a goup of projects that will be used as a showcase for all the blogposts at [CodeExcavator](https://codeexcavator.com) regarding.